- The EU is guilty of financial fraud

 FT December 22, 2016.
 Of all cars made in Britain (some 1,700,000 in first 11 months of 2016) more than half are sold to EU, from where about half the components are sourced.
 The supply chain is integrated to such an extent some parts cross the Channels five times before final assembly.
 The crankshaft for the BMW mini crosses three times.
 (Guardian March4, 2017).
 There is a five per cent tariff on components.

-Several British car plants including Nissan’s in Sunderland, were built to make cars for European market and rely on free access to Single Market to remain competitive.
+Several British car plants including Nissan’s in Sunderland, and Honda’s in Swindon were built to make cars for the European market and rely on free access to Single Market to remain competitive.

 11 - 03